Unique and Cool Places to Eat in Silicon Valley

 301 W St. John St., San Jose

 Now, it doesn’t look quite as rough as it did back then, but it still has the same vibe.
-They specialize in bar-b-q: ribs, chicken, steaks, and burgers.
+They specialize in classic American BBQ: ribs, steaks, chicken, and burgers.

 Henry’s is located at the end of San Jose’s Little Italy street, and is only blocks away from the SAP Center.
-It’s a great spot to grab dinner before a Sharks game.
+It’s a great local favorite to grab dinner at before a Sharks game.

 Huckleberry’s (B,L) – San Jose